Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

 Forward models with basis-function objectives $f(\bx, \btheta) = \sum_{b=1}^B \theta_b f^{(b)}(\bx)$ are scaling invariant.
 Note that setting $f^{(b)} = x_b$ for all $b$ yields a linear objective, meaning $\FOPL_i(\btheta)$ is also scaling invariant.

-\citet{chan2014generalized, chan2018inverse} minimize the relative sub-optimality loss for a single decision $(\bhx, \FOPL(\btheta))$.
-Subsequently,~\citet{chan2018multiple} extend these results to the case of multiple observed decisions.
+\citet{chan2014generalized, chan2018inverse} minimize the Relative Sub-optimality loss for a single decision $(\bhx, \FOPL(\btheta))$. \citet{chan2018multiple} extend these results to the case of multiple observed decisions.
 In both cases, they characterize $\Xopt(\btheta)$ using strong duality.
 We provide below a revised version of their results for multiple decisions and instances. \begin{theorem} Consider $\FOPL_{i}(\btheta)$.
 If $\bb_i > \bzero$ (component-wise) for all $i \in \{1, \dots, N\}$, then $\IOPd(\ell_{\mathrm{RSO}}, \empiricaldist)$ is equivalent to the following linear program

-\end{theorem} If $\bTheta$ is a polyhedron, then the problem is entirely linear.
-Furthermore, similar to the Absolute sub-optimality case, when the forward model is the same across instances, the inverse problem can be drastically reduced in size~\citep{chan2018multiple}.
-We also remark that the positivity assumption $\bb_i > \bzero$ is not necessary for solving $\IOPd(\ell_{\mathrm{RSO}}, \empiricaldist)$ and refer the reader to~\citet{chan2018multiple} for the generalization.
-At a high level, if the constraint vector contains negative elements, the normalization constraint in Theorem~\ref{thm:io_rdg} becomes disjunctive, i.e., $\bb_i^\tpose \blambda_i \in \{1, -1\}$.
+\end{theorem} Similar to the Absolute Sub-optimality case, when the forward model is the same across instances, the inverse problem can be drastically reduced in size~\citep{chan2018multiple}.
+Furthermore, the positivity assumption $\bb_i > \bzero$ is not necessary for solving $\IOPd(\ell_{\mathrm{RSO}}, \empiricaldist)$; we refer to~\citet{chan2018multiple} for the generalization.

-In a related problem of jointly estimating the objective parameters and constraint matrix for $\FOPL((\btheta, \bPhi)) := \min \{ \btheta^\tpose \bx \;|\; \bPhi \bx \geq \bb \}$,~\citet{troutt2005linear, ref:troutt_ejor08} consider a variant of the Relative Sub-optimality loss.
-Using the scaling invariance property, they reformulate their inverse optimization problem to the one in Theorem~\ref{thm:io_rdg}, except now replacing $\bA_i$ with variables $\bPhi_i$.
+\citet{troutt2005linear, ref:troutt_ejor08} explore the Relative Sub-optimality loss for the problem of jointly estimating the objective parameters and constraint matrix for $\FOPL((\btheta, \bPhi)) := \min \{ \btheta^\tpose \bx \;|\; \bPhi \bx \geq \bb \}$.
+Using scaling invariance, they reformulate their inverse problem to the one in Theorem~\ref{thm:io_rdg}, except now replacing $\bA_i$ with variables $\bPhi_i$.
 The resulting inverse problem is non-convex, but~\citet{troutt2005linear, ref:troutt_ejor08} propose an enumeration algorithm by discretizing the set of potential $\bPhi$.